Luxury Whole-Home Renovation in Naples, FL: Process, Timeline, and Cost

 What causes delays in a whole-home renovation?

-The two most common causes are discovering defects in the previous construction that must be repaired, and fluctuating material lead times.
-Monitoring lead times and ordering materials on schedule helps keep the project moving.
+The two most common causes are discovering defects in the previous construction that must be repaired, and fluctuating material lead times, particularly on finishes and cabinetry that were not selected and ordered early in the design phase.

 How is the cost of a whole-home renovation controlled?

-By building the project on paper before construction starts.
-When cost, layout, and finishes are agreed up front, there are far fewer surprises during the build.
+By agreeing on cost, layout, and finishes on paper before construction starts.
 A contingency is also planned for conditions that only appear once the walls are open.

 Comments